This blog post was updated on October 18, 2022.

 Prior to the arrival of Columbus, these indigenous groups had been celebrating the Day of the Dead for over 3,000 years.
 With the Spanish conquest of the Americas, Day of the Dead festivities were adopted into the Catholic holidays of All Saint’s Day, which is observed on November 1, and All Souls’ Day, which is commemorated on November 2.
 Today, Day of the Dead is usually celebrated over the course of two days, with November 1 serving as a remembrance of children who had died and November 2 honoring adults.

-While Halloween is usually regarded as a tongue-in-cheek exploration of death, Day of the Dead is a boisterous celebration of life.
-In fact, for those who celebrate Day of the Dead, the prospect of reuniting with a deceased loved one is not cause for dread, but for joy!
+Despite the name, the Day of the Dead is a boisterous celebration of life.
+In fact, for those who celebrate Day of the Dead, the prospect of reuniting with a deceased loved one is not a cause of dread, but of joy.
 Among the most important ways celebrants honor their loved ones is through special dances and parades.
-Mexico City, for example, hosts a massive parade each year that often spans an entire week, and that alone is reason enough to try snagging cheap vacation packages to spend your next getaway there.
+Mexico City, for example, hosts a massive parade each year that often spans an entire week.

 This positive attitude towards death emerges from indigenous views of the afterlife.
 Traditionally, indigenous peoples saw death as part of a larger journey, with the final destination being Mictlán, a heavenly part of the underworld presided over by the goddess Mictecacíhuatl.
 Since the trip to Mictlán could take years, family members often leave objects and food at the graves of their loved ones to help them on their journey.